-Section 165(7) of the Community Charter requires the City to identify the proposed funding sources for the annual financial plan.
-The City receives revenue from various funding sources.
+The City receives revenue from various funding sources, and section 165(7) of the Community Charter requires the City to identify the percentage received from each of the proposed funding sources contained in the annual financial plan.
 The greatest proportion of revenue generated by the City is property taxes.
-Property taxes are a stable and consistent revenue source for many services, including protective, community, and transportation services that would be complicated to fund on a user-pay basis.
+Property taxes are a stable and consistent revenue source for many services, including protective services, community, and transportation services that would be complicated to fund on a user-pay basis.
 For this reason, property taxation will continue to be the City's major source of revenue.

-The second largest revenue source is user fees and charges.
-User fees are applied to City services such as water, sewer, garbage, and recycling as a means of fairly apportioning the value of that service to those who use the service.
+The second largest revenue source is utility user fees and charges.
+Utility user fees are applied to City services such as water, sewer, garbage, and recycling as a means of fairly apportioning the benefit of that service to those who use the service based on a full recovery model.